parthasai2512/NOLA-AI-Internship-Programming-Challenge/README.md

 	&nbsp;&nbsp;&nbsp;&nbsp; Accepted

 ## 2. Challenge output:
-Here the date and name are extracted from the image, here the name is annotated with special character(",") hence the code logic for name extraction using regular expressions so as to staisfy the requirements.
+Here the date and name are extracted from the image, the name is annotated with special character(",") hence the code logic for name extraction using regular expressions so as to staisfy the requirements.

 Run with: /content/drive/MyDrive/NolaImages/img2.jpg\
 	&nbsp;&nbsp;&nbsp;&nbsp;License Sample\